1796 Spruce Beer

 Procedure:

-Please note: This is an adaptation of the Spruce Beer recipe from American Cookery.
-This recipe was written mentioning "molasses," however this is what we would call light molasses/golden syrup today...not dark molasses or blackstrap molasses.
-Dark or blackstrap molasses darkens the color of the brew and changes the flavor characteristics (the 1oz addition of molasses is in fact dark/blackstrap molasses - for color mostly).
-Ensure that you use golden syrup (like Lyle's) or corn syrup, NOT dark or blackstrap molasses for the 1lb addition.
+Recipe Note: This is an adaptation of the Spruce Beer recipe from American Cookery.
+This recipe was written mentioning "molasses," however, we think this is what we would call light molasses/golden syrup today...not dark molasses or blackstrap molasses.
+Dark or blackstrap molasses would darken the color of the brew and changes the flavor profile.